juniorherenio/Plant-Breeding-and-Biometrics/Simple Multi-environment data analysis/README.md

 - Required R packages (automatically installed by script):
   - `tidyverse`, `agricolae`, `metan`, `ggcorrplot`, `corrplot`, `kableExtra`

-## Usage

-1. Clone this repository
-2. Open `Simple_Multi-environment_data_analysis.Rmd` in RStudio
-3. Ensure your data is in `field_data.xlsx` format (see example structure below)
-4. Knit the document to generate PDF report

 ## Data Structure

 The script expects an Excel file (`field_data.xlsx`) with columns: